arthijayaraman-lab/CREASE-2D-Analysis-of-2D-SAXS-Profiles-to-Characterize-Anisotropic-Nanostructures-in-soft-materials/tubes_generation/python_version/readme.md

 - This is a Python port of the original MATLAB implementation
 - Some parameters may have slightly different default values between versions
 - Output formats are designed to be compatible between MATLAB and Python versions
+- Use Ovito to visualize the generated structures using visualize_paritcles.ovito